ministryofjustice/logstash-formula/README.rst

 logstash
 =======

-Formulas to set up and configure the logstash server.
+Formulas to set up and configure the logstash server, or ship logs into a central server.

 .. note::